ing-bank/doing-cli/docs/get_started/setup_auth.md

 </div>

-If you want to check if you are logged in and have a connection, run the command `az account show -o jsonc`.
-You should see a JSON response with some of your account details.
+If you want to check if you are logged in and have a connection, run the commands `az account show -o jsonc` and `az account list-locations -o jsonc`.
+You should see a JSON response.
 Not working?
 See [Connection problems](http://localhost:8000/howto/connection_problems/).